Runzelee/hugo_blog/content/posts/RepickMyBlog.en.md

 I'm too busy doing school learning tasks to buy the domain back since the domain expired after blogging with WordPress in 2020.
 Today I migrated my blog to Hugo and rebuilt it, hoping I will write new articles more frequently in the future.

 Of course, my needs for my personal website are not only blogs.
-I will add more functions for front-end learning, such as small games, weather components and other interactions.
+I will add more functions for frontend learning, such as small games, weather components and other interactions.

 Set up a small plan:
-> One article per week, unlimited field.
+> At least one article per month, unlimited field.

 Wish I can do it.
 You can also supervise me to prevent my laziness.👋